AnnotationPortal/DatathonandHackathon.github.io/guides/create__X_dataset.md

 We recommend using **Python** 🐍 for this task.
 Please see the code snippet below for parsing the output file.

-*Check [Section 6](#6-working-with-data-output-in-google-colab) to learn how to run the code without installing Python on your personal computer.*

 This script processes the `.csv` file you receive from **Bright Data**, extracts:
   1. all relevant tweet-level information,